 - Expedited Testing and Deployment: Since APIs represent independent business services, when one service changes, you need only focus your development and testing efforts on that particular service rather than regression testing the entire application stack.

-- Performance and Scalability: Platforms tend to be built on architectures that allow individual components to be scaled independently.
+- Performance and Scalability: Platforms tend to be built on content services architecture that allow individual components to be scaled independently.
 If you need more compute power, or more search power, or need to expand the database, you need only scale that particular component rather than having to scale the entire application.

 Banks of Tomorrow Will be Driven by Open Banking Standards